Web design usually starts with the web designer (that’s you) looking at a blank canvas. And that can be pretty daunting. Where do you begin?

-Usually you want to start with content.
+It may sound counter-intuitive, but starting with content is your best bet to ending up with a great web design.
 Once you have enough content ready to go, you’ll be all set to start the design process.
 But again, that blank page is still staring at you.
 You want the page to look appealing but also be easy to read, navigate and inspire action!
 Here are some tips that will help make your site look inviting, cohesive, and easy to read.
 Websites are often put together in a rush without much thought behind the look and feel.
 Follow these tips and your site will stand out from the crowd.

 Have a plan

-Very important.
-Figure out your design elements before you start typing anything onto a web page!
-You’ll save yourself a lot of time and frustration later.
+Web design can be very easy or very difficult – depending on how well you have planned in advance.
+If you can figure out your design elements before you start typing anything onto a web page, you’ll save yourself a lot of time and frustration later.

 Images can tell your story in a way that your words can’t.
 They add interest and keep visitors engaged.
 But it’s extremely import to use a high-quality, appealing images.
 There’s nothing wrong with utilizing image banks like Shutterstock.com and Deposit Photos.
 You know the quality will be there even if they aren’t specific to your business.
 Most image sites allow you to download the images in a few different sizes, so pick one that approximates what you need.
 For a full width background image, go for at least 1280 px wide.
 In any case, you’ll want to optimize the for page load speed.
 Try to use .jpg files as much as possible, as .png files tend to be heavier and can cause slower page loading.